Emmotes/ic_spoilers/docs/strongheart.md

         {"effect_string": "strongheart_a_just_quest"}
     ],
     "requirements": "",
-    "description": {"desc": "$source increases the damage bonus of $(upgrade_name id) by $amount% for each Season Level you have gained in the current Season, stacking multiplicatively."}, "id": 1574,
+    "description": {"desc": "$source increases the damage bonus of $(upgrade_name id) by $amount% for each Season Level you have gained in the current Season."}, "id": 1574,
     "flavour_text": "",
     "graphic_id": 0,